door7302/openjts/README.md

 JTS is pre-filled with templates of configuration and dashbords for typical use cases.
 Those profiles are tgz files store in compose/jso/profiles directory

 JTS relies on Docker Compose to deploy in one command this stack.
 Please be sure you have done all the prerequisites before.
-Check [Here](./setup.md)

 JTS has only been validated for Ubuntu/Debian Host OS.